 If you are making a comparison between tools, post statistics, screenshots and definitely try to make sure, whatever examples you give are about the tools doing the same thing.
-Example you can't compare a todo list app built in React and showing the performance, bundle size etc with an Angular enterprise app
+Example: you can't compare a todo list app built in React and showing the performance, bundle size, etcetera with an Angular enterprise app

 Stop gate keeping people, specially new programmers.
 Let them learn whatever they want